Contributing to the IXmaps database anonymously

 - Double click on IXmapsClient.app to launch

 Move the IXmapsClient.app application from your Applications folder to the Trash.
-This will completely remove the IXmaps Client from your computer
+Emptying the trash will completely remove the IXmaps Client from your computer

-- Extract the contents of the file IXmapsClient.1.0.6.linux.tar.gz, e.g. by running the following command in a terminal window: tar xzvf IXmapsClient.1.0.6.linux.tar.gz
+- Extract the contents of the file IXmapsClient.1.0.6.linux.tar.gz, e.g. with the Linux Archive Manager or by running the following command in a terminal window: tar xzvf IXmapsClient.1.1.1.linux.tar.gz

 IXmapsClient needs to be executed in a terminal with administrator's privileges.
-For this reason, when executing IXmapsClient, a new terminal window will be opened asking for the administrator's password; enter your admin password to proceed.
+For this reason, when executing IXmapsClient, a new terminal window will be opened asking for the administrator's password; you may be required to enter your admin password to proceed.
 The IXmapsClient interface should then be shown in a new browser window, or use your browser to go http://localhost:2040/.Removing IXmapsClient

 Delete the IXmapsClient folder.
 In a Linux terminal window, navigate to the directory where IXmapsClient resides, then you run the following command: rm -r IXmapsClient This will completely remove the IXmapsClient from your computer.